 There are two main ways to offer opt-outs to users.

-The first way is a pre-emptive opt-out, in which users can uncheck a marked box – or otherwise undo a confirmation – in order to indicate that they are not interested in the activity you’re presenting them.
+The first way is a pre-emptive opt-out in which users can uncheck a marked box — or otherwise undo a confirmation — in order to indicate that they are not interested in the activity you’re presenting them.

-Example of Opt Out
+Opt Out Meaning Example

 Another form of opt-out is consent withdrawal.

-This is when you offer users a way to withdraw their permission or change their preferences after the original point of consent.
+Consent withdrawal is when you offer users a way to withdraw their permission or change their preferences after the original point of consent.

-Take for instance the example email below:
+Consider the example email below:

 2. When & How to Use Opt-In

-Now that we know the difference between opt-in and opt-out mechanisms, it’s time to figure out when and where to use them.
+Now that you know the difference between opt-in and opt-out mechanisms, it’s time to figure out when and where to use them.
 Each strategy has its function in particular situations, and each one is necessary for certain aspects of privacy law compliance.

-You should use opt-in if…
+You should use opt-in if:

 You Outline Data Collection in Your Privacy Policy

-As we mentioned earlier, it’s always a good idea to get consent to legal policies – like privacy policies and terms and conditions – through user opt-in.
+As mentioned earlier, it’s always a good idea to get consent to legal policies — like privacy policies and terms and conditions — through user opt-in.

 Laws like the GDPR mandate businesses receive user consent to their privacy policies through an affirmative action before collecting personal data.